YyzHarry/ME-Net/README.md

     --iter 1000 \
     <optional-arguments>
 ```
-The following arguments are commonly used to perform black-box attacks:
+The following arguments are commonly used to perform white-box attacks:
 - `--data-dir`: directory path to read data.
-- `--save-dir`: directory path to load saved model checkpoints.
+- `--ckpt-dir`: directory path to load saved model checkpoints.
 - `--name`: the name of saved checkpoints.
-- `--maskp`: the probability of mask sampling (note that for ME-Net inference we simply use the average of masking probabilities during training; one can also play with other choices like a randomly sampled one).
+- `--maskp`: the probability of mask sampling (note that for ME-Net inference we simply use the average of masking probabilities during training; one can also play with other choices such as a randomly sampled one).
 - `--attack`: perform adversarial attacks (default: `True`).
 - `--epsilon`: the upper bound change of L-inf norm on input pixels (default: `8`).
 - `--iter`: the number of iterations for iterative attacks (default: `1000`).